 Your body is the temple of God, and your soul is the Divine Guru within.
 So, you get up in the morning, meditate, chant the mantras, do the exercises, call on your spirit, regulate the breath, and you get together in group consciousness.
 In that way you help each other.
 Group consciousness in morning sadhana is to help each other.

 If one has walked into sadhana with heart and soul in a prayerful mind, we will all benefit.
 That is the power of the group sadhana.

-You can come in at at point during the early morning sadhana.
+You can come in at any point during the early morning sadhana.
 Door will be left unlocked, just come in quietly.
-If your to tired to participate in the chanting portion.
-You can sleep in the cocoon of the energy & vibration of the group during the 62 minutes of chanting.
+If you are to tired to participate in the chanting portion, you can sleep in the cocoon of the energy & vibration of the group during the 62 minutes of chanting.
 You can leave early if you need to.
 It’s very laid back.

 Getting up for sadhana in the morning is a totally selfish act- for personal strength, for personal intuition, for personal sharpness, for personal discipline, and overall for absolute personal prosperity.” -Yogi Bhajan